 Did you know that you can take a sleep test in your own home?

-Home Sleep Testing (HST) are becoming the standard for medical insurance for most standard PPO plans and is covered by medicare.
-This is available to you at Bloomingdale Sleep Therapy and is a convenient and comfortable self administered sleep test that was designed specifically for the diagnosis of OSA.
+Home Sleep Testing (HST) are becoming the standard for diognosing OSA.
+This is available to you at Stratford Dental and is a convenient and comfortable self administered sleep test that was designed specifically for the diagnosis of OSA.
 This technology allows you to take a sleep test in your own home and in your own bed.
-The out of pocket cost is generally much less than an in lab study.
+The cost is much less than an in lab sleep study.